turboderp/exllamav2/doc/convert.md

 ### Notes

-The converter works in two passes; first it measures how quantization impacts each matrix in the model, and then it actually quantizes the model, choosing quantization parameters for each layer that minimizes the overall error while also achieving the desired overall (average) bitrate.
+The converter works in two passes; first it measures how quantization impacts each matrix in the model, and then it actually quantizes the model, choosing quantization parameters for each layer that minimize the overall error while also achieving the desired overall (average) bitrate.

 The first pass is slow, since it effectively quantizes the model about 20 times over, so make sure to save the